-Zone 3 is the second of the two zones where up to 350 mm of maximum subsidence is predicted.
-This zone extends across MW6-9 in the straight creek section downstream of the southern ox-bow bend, then around the bend where the DLWC weir is located, before heading due south toward the Hunter River.
-At the upstream limits overlying MW6, the creek is narrow with short pool sections (to 1.5m deep) all connected by shallow, constricted cobble-riffle zones that alternate flow routes within the channel between consecutive pool sequences.
-In March 2006 there was one small pool (pond 20), and the start of a long pool (pond 21) over MW6.
+• Upstream of the lease extension, at the lower part of the ox bow, the creek is narrow with short pool sections (to 1.5m deep) all connected by shallow, constricted cobble-riffle zones that alternate flow routes within the channel between consecutive pool sequences.
 The banks bordering the channel on the western bank are steep with riparian trees abutting the bank edge, some of which are in the process of falling into the stream.